 What You Can Do to Improve Your Bond With Your Husky

-If you’re worried about your own bond with your husky, here are 5 ways you can improve it.
+If you’re worried about your own bond with your husky, here are five ways to improve it.

 1) Spend More Quality Time With Your Husky

 Perhaps a little obvious, but it can be easily overlooked.
 One thing you’ve learned from this article is that huskies typically don’t like being alone.
 They also love to play.
-Try using this knowledge to your advantage and create more fun engaging games and training sessions.
+Use this to your advantage and create more fun engaging games and training sessions.

 This is particularly important if you spend most days out at work.
 When you come back home, you’ll need to be sure to give plenty of your time and attention to your husky.
 This breed craves companionship despite being somewhat independent.